a-gavin/a-gavin.github.io/content/blog/linux-cmds.md

 #### View Service (Daemon) Logs

+The following is a list of `journalctl` commands, each with separate options.
+Many of these may be combined to perform a specific task.
+For example, `journalctl -k -b 50 -r` will show the last 50 lines of kernel logs in reverse order (most recent to least recent).

 Just as Systemd `systemctl` commands support both system-level and user-level units, `journalctl` does as well using the same `--user` argument.

 ```Bash